UPDATE: Comment Period Extended Until October 11!

 Much of that market displacement – and resultant stress on rural economies – is believed to be because plant “milk” is a term which cannibalizes and preys on the goodness of natural milk, and the proven knowledge milk is natural protein source, readily absorbed by the human body.

-Plant-Based Organizations will challenge Real Dairy / Real Cow Advocates:
+Spirited Plant-Based Advocacy Organizations and Individuals will challenge Real Dairy / Real Cow-Goat-Sheep-Mammal Advocates:

 It should go without saying, but never doubt that those organizations and businesses who continue to build their financial empires while opposing the enforcement of standards of identity of “Real Milk” will be relentless and tireless in their fight to bend the narrative in their favor.